Subscribe to our newsletter.

 Reindeer Moss

-Creation thumbnail
+Creation thumbnail placeholder

 Reindeer moss is a type of lichen found in the northern regions, known for its resilience in cold, harsh climates.
 Foraging for reindeer moss requires patience and an intimate knowledge of the ecosystems where it thrives, typically in forested areas with a cool and damp environment.